U.S. arms makers see flat sales in face of cuts

 LONDON British Airways owner IAG said it will return 500 million euros (423 million pounds) to investors after reporting higher annual profits on Friday, helped by cost-cutting and lower fuel costs.

-Defense contractors Lockheed Martin Corp and Raytheon Co topped estimates for fourth quarter profit, but said sales would be flat this year as they cope with cuts in defense spending.
+Jan 26 Defense contractors Lockheed Martin Corp and Raytheon Co reported fourth-quarter profits but said sales would be flat this year as they cope with cuts in defense spending.

-The Pentagon, the world's largest weapons buyer, is looking to cut defense expenditures by nearly $500 billion over the next decade.
-On Thursday, it disclosed a budget plan that would cut nearly 100,000 ground forces in 2013 in a bid to reach that goal.
+After spending heavily for a decade on wars in Iraq and Afghanistan, the U.S. government is looking to cut defense expenditures by nearly $500 billion over the next decade.

-Wayne Plucker, aerospace industry manager at Frost & Sullivan, a consulting firm, said large defense contractors have been downsizing operations for two years and will be able to weather cuts better than smaller companies.
+"The key at this point is the U.S. federal budget," said Wayne Plucker, aerospace industry manager at Frost & Sullivan, a consulting firm.
+He said large defense contractors have been downsizing their operations for two years, and will be able to weather cuts better than smaller companies.

 "Many of the large players are in the right places, things like command, control, surveillance and reconnaissance, IT and many other things that fundamentally the military can't live without," Plucker said.

-Lockheed LMT.N. and Raytheon (RTN.L) said they would continue to focus on cutting costs while looking to international sales to cushion U.S. softness.
-Boeing also said this week that greater spending in international markets would help its defense business.
+Lockheed LMT.N. and Raytheon (RTN.L) on Thursday said they would continue to focus on cutting costs and making programs more affordable while looking to international sales to cushion U.S. softness.
+Boeing also said this week that greater spending in international markets would help its defense business [ID:nL2E8COAWH].

-General Dynamics Corp (GD.N), maker of Gulfstream jets and tanks, said on Wednesday that strong demand for business jets and its incumbent positions on U.S. defense programs would help increase its profit this year.
+General Dynamics (GD.N), maker of Gulfstream jets and tanks, said on Wednesday that strong demand for business jets and its incumbent positions on U.S. defense programs would help it produce a profit increase this year [ID:nL2E8CP2DT].

-Lockheed, developer of the F-35 fighter jet, posted per-share earnings from continuing operations of $2.14 in the fourth quarter, down from $2.28 a year earlier, but topping analysts' average estimate of $1.94.
+Lockheed, the industry leader and developer of the F-35 fighter jet, posted per-share earnings from continuing operations of $2.14 in the fourth quarter, down from $2.28 a year earlier but topping analysts' average estimate of $1.94 [ID:nL4E8CQ5FI].

-Raytheon, maker of Patriot missiles and other equipment, said it was anticipating more international sales this year, as foreign orders now account for more than a third of the company's backlog.
+Raytheon, maker of Patriot missiles and other equipment, said it was anticipating more international sales this year, as foreign orders now account for more than a third of the company's backlog [ID:nL2E8CQ0ID].

 LONDON British Airways owner IAG said it will return 500 million euros (423 million pounds) to investors after reporting higher annual profits on Friday, helped by cost-cutting and lower fuel costs.